waddie/nrepl.hx/README.md

 - `:nrepl-eval-buffer` - Evaluate the entire buffer
 - `:nrepl-eval-multiple-selections` - Evaluate all selections in sequence

-All evaluation results are displayed in a dedicated `*nrepl*` buffer with a simple `=>` prompt format.
+All evaluation results are displayed in a dedicated `*nrepl*` buffer with a `ns=>` prompt.
 The `*nrepl*` buffer will inherit the language setting from whichever buffer you initiated the connection from, so the responses will be syntax highlighted, etc.

 **Example workflow:**
 ```